easybuilders/easybuild-docs/docs/configuration.md

-Each available configuration file will be used, and the configuration settings specified in these files will be retained according to the order of preference as indicated above: settings in configuration files specified via `--configfiles` override those in configuration files specified via `$EASYBUILD_CONFIGFILES`, which in turns override settings in default configuration files.
+Each available configuration file will be used, and the configuration settings specified in these files will be retained according to the order of preference as indicated above: settings in configuration files specified via `--configfiles` override those in configuration files specified via `$SIMPLEBUILD_CONFIGFILES`, which in turns override settings in default configuration files.

 #### Ignored configuration files

-On top of this, the `--ignoreconfigfiles` configuration option allows to specify configuration files that should be *ignored* by EasyBuild (regardless of whether they are specified via any of the options above).
+On top of this, the `--ignoreconfigfiles` configuration option allows to specify configuration files that should be *ignored* by SimpleBuild (regardless of whether they are specified via any of the options above).

 ### Configuration file format

-The EasyBuild configuration file follows the default Python configuration format as parsed by the `configparser` module (see <https://docs.python.org/3/library/configparser.html>).
+The SimpleBuild configuration file follows the default Python configuration format as parsed by the `configparser` module (see <https://docs.python.org/3/library/configparser.html>).